YouTube database – How does it store so many videos without running out of storage space?

 MySQL is the primary database powered by Vitess, a database clustering system for horizontal scaling of MySQL.
-Memcache is used for caching & Zookeeper for node co-ordination.
+Memcache is used for caching and Zookeeper for node coordination.

-Popular videos are served from the CDN & moderately, lesser-played videos are fetched from the database.
+Popular videos are served from the CDN and moderately lesser-played videos are fetched from the database.

 Every video, at the time of the upload, is given a unique identifier and is processed by a batch job that runs several automated processes such as generating thumbnails, metadata, video transcripts, encoding, setting the monetization status and so on.

-VP9 & H.264/MPEG-4 AVC Advanced Video Coding codecs are used for video compression that encode videos with HD & 4K quality at half the bandwidth required by other codecs.
+VP9 & H.264/MPEG-4 AVC (Advanced Video Coding) codecs are used for video compression that encode videos with HD and 4K quality at half the bandwidth required by other codecs.

-So, this was a quick insight into the backend tech of the platform.
-MySQL is the primary database used.
-Now, let’s understand why did the engineering team at YouTube felt the need to write Vitess?
+This was a quick insight into the backend tech of the platform.
+Now, let’s understand why did the engineering team at YouTube felt the need to write Vitess.
 What were the issues they faced with the original MySQL setup that made them implement an additional framework on top of it?

 The website started with a single database instance.
 As it gained traction, to meet the increasing QPS (Queries Per Second) demand, the developers had to horizontally scale the relational database.